zegenerative/managit-server/README.md

 In the project directory

+2. Run npm install for necessary dependancies
-2. When the project is cloned, the redirect url is managit-client.herokuapp.com/home, this can be changed to localhost.
+3. When the project is cloned, the redirect url is managit-client.herokuapp.com/home, this can be changed to localhost:4000.
-3. Run nodemon index or node index if you don't have nodemon to start the server
+4. Run nodemon index or node index if you don't have nodemon to start the server

 For a more detailed overview of what’s completed and what still needs to be implemented check: (https://trello.com/b/5Jvtc4Me/managit)